on-keyday/utils/README.md

 # utils
-this library is developing only for my fun and study. this library has no dependency ~~but has OpenSSL for deprecated library. you will be able to build from only these codes when deprecated is removed~~. deprecated directory is now out of build.
+this library is developing only for my fun and study. this library need no dependency except standard library to build.
 I don't provide guarantee for your problem if you use code in this repository.

 # warning